 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-A copy of the Antibullying policy is available on the school's website and on request from the school office.
-The subject of bullying is addressed at regular intervals in PSHE education and as part of the cycle of assemblies.
+A copy of the Anti-bullying policy is available on the school's website and on request from the school office.
+The subject of bullying is addressed at regular intervals in PSHE education and as part of a cycle of assemblies.
 The school participates in the annual Anti-bullying week activities and bullying is regularly addressed within the wider curriculum and day to day ethos of the school.
-If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.